ElektraInitiative/libelektra/doc/dev/architecture.md

 ## API

-The aim of the Elektra Project is to design and implement a powerful API for configuration.
+The aim of the Elektra Initiative is to design and implement a powerful API for configuration.
 When the project started, we assumed that this goal was easy to achieve, but dealing with the semantics turned out to be a difficult problem.
 For the implementation, an ambitious solution